speaker

 Speech Lunch

-The Phonetics laboratory organizes biweekly "Speech lunches" held in odd weeks during term time.
-The aim is to bring together Oxford researchers working on any aspects of speech, from acoustics and signal processing to physiology and neuroscience.
+The Phonetics Laboratory organizes a biweekly "Speech Lunch" on Friday of Weeks 1, 3, 5 & 7 during term time.
+The aim is to bring together Oxford researchers working on a diverse range of speech-related aspects, from acoustics and signal processing to physiology and neuroscience.
 It is an opportunity for exchange of ideas and expertise between members of different departments and to report on work in progress.

-Everyone whose work is related to speech is warmly invited!
+Everyone whose work or research interest is related to speech is warmly invited!

 For further information and to be added to the maillist, please e-mail May Chan.

-The lunches are co-organised by Anastassia Loukina, Zeynab Raeesy, Daniel Smith, and May Chan, and supported by John Coleman, the Phonetics Laboratory.
+The lunches are co-organised by Yoolim Kim, Helena Beeley, Peggy Renwick, and May Chan, and supported by Prof. John Coleman, Phonetics Laboratory.

 Past talks